 It is a safe and widely used for localization of abnormal parathyroid glands.
-Its accuracy rates that compare favorably with the accuracy of traditional but is not reliable in detecting multigland disease.
+It is accuracy rates that compare favorably with the accuracy of traditional but is not reliable in detecting multigland disease.

 SPECT stands for single photon emission computed tomography that uses gamma rays.
-This scan when combined with radionuclide scanning is highly effective in localization of parathyroid adenomas.
+This scan, when combined with radionuclide scanning, is highly effective in the localization of parathyroid adenomas.
 It is extremely useful in cases of an ectopic adenoma [in mediastinum] or previously failed surgical exploration.

-Dual-energy radiographic absorptiometry is a useful to demonstrate osteopenia.
+Dual-energy radiographic absorptiometry is useful to demonstrate osteopenia.